-Welcome to the 2013 Conservation Private Land Open To Sportsmen Guide.
-We’re again excited to provide this informative booklet that features lands open to public hunting across North Dakota.
+Welcome to the 2015 Private Land Open To Sportsmen Guide.
+This informative publication has been available for the hunting public for a number of years and we are again pleased to provide this booklet that assists in your search for lands open to public hunting across the great state of North Dakota.

 One of the many goals in our PLOTS program is to provide access for hunters, with habitat of the highest quality to attract and hold animals that we love to hunt.